will62794/mongo/src/mongo/db/repl/README.md

 from nodes to their sync source, then as long as the primary is connected to a majority of nodes, it will stay primary.
 * Force reconfig via the `replSetReconfig` command
-* Force reconfig via heartbeat: If we learn of a newer config version through heartbeats, we will schedule a replica set config change.
+* Force reconfig via heartbeat: If we learn of a newer config through heartbeats, we will schedule a replica set config change.

 During unconditional stepdown, we do not check preconditions before attempting to step down.
 Similar